CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-01-09-capabilities-not-trust-third-party.markdown

 ```

 and has the following comment about their scope:
+>```

-_Both the topic and payload buffers must remain valid during the execution of this function._
+>Both the topic and payload buffers must remain valid during the execution of this function.
-_If the caller frees them during the execution of this function, the publish may leak application data to the broker through the topic and payload._
+>If the caller frees them during the execution of this function, the publish may leak application data to the broker through the topic and payload.
+>```

 Ok, so it seems clear that I only need to make sure that they remain valid and unchanged until the call returns, but I was hitting a bug that seemed to suggest they might be being used outside of that by another thread in the network stack.
-_It turns out I was wrong about that BTW, but anyway I'm a suspicious kind of guy when it comes to trusting external modules._
+> _It turns out I was wrong about that BTW, but anyway I'm a suspicious kind of guy when it comes to trusting external modules._

-A quick look through the code quickly persuaded me that a) I'm not very good at reading other peoples code and b) it was probably not the issue but I still wanted to rule it out.
+A quick look through the code quickly persuaded me that: a) I'm not very good at reading other people's code; and b) it was probably not the issue but I still wanted to rule it out.

 Luckily by thinking of these in terms of capabilities rather than pointers I can directly implement my intent rather that trust what the library is telling me.
 Specifically I can derive new capabilities that are read only and can't be captured.
 So I can be guaranteed that at the end of the call nothing in the network stack can have modified the message or saved a reference to it.
-And for good measure I can also limit the bounds so that I don't have to trust that the MQTT code will only read within topicLength and payloadLength.
+And for good measure I can also limit the bounds so that I don't have to trust that the MQTT code will only read within `topicLength` and `payloadLength`.
 This is what the resulting code looks like in my demo:

 ```c++